Web Browser Security – Useful Tips

 Java is a programming language developed to create applications on computers or active content on websites.
 Java has two components: the Java application that runs on our computers and the browser plug-in, which we recommend disabling unless you really need to use it.

-The Java browser plug-in presents a number of security holes that allow hackers to access your personal data, such as credit card information or banking account details.
+The Java browser plug-in presents a number of security holes that allow hackers to access your personal data, such as credit card information or banking account credentials.

 Javascript